Become Like a Little Child?

 Jesus said, “Unless you change and become like little children, you will never enter the kingdom of heaven” (Matt 18:3).
 What does that mean and how do you do that?

-“Ah Paul, that’s an easy one.
+“That’s easy.
 He’s talking about having the faith of a child.”

 I know that’s what you’ve heard and it’s not a bad answer, but it misses the mark in an important way.

 Jesus is not talking about children but little children meaning infants or toddlers.
 What did he mean when he said we must become like an infant to enter the kingdom?
 According to some, little children are special because:

 - they don’t count (they were considered losers in early society)

 - they are capable of receiving love

 - they are humble

 These are fine interpretations, but again they fall short of Christ’s meaning.

 I’ve been thinking about this a lot because I have a little child in my house.
 She’s one year old and I don’t consider her a loser or humble or without ambition.
 As for being without guile, that’s definitely not the case.
 She played a trick on her big brother the other day that left us in stitches.
 Sure, she’s capable of receiving love but so are big children and adults.